JuliaGraphics/Luxor.jl/docs/src/howto/turtle.md

 |[`Reposition`](@ref)          | Place turtle at new position                  |
 |[`Towards`](@ref)             | Rotate turtle to face towards a point         |

-The turtle commands expect a reference to a turtle as the first argument (it doesn't have to be a turtle emoji!), and you can have any number of turtles active at a time.
+The turtle commands expect a reference to a turtle as the first argument (it doesn't have to be a turtle emoji!).

+You can have any number of turtles active at a time.

 ```@example
 using Luxor, Colors # hide